 That's where woodland gardens come in to play.
 If the areas in question are located out of the way somewhere, in the backyard perhaps, it's time to stop being so fussy about leaf removal.
 After all, haven't you better things to do on a gorgeous fall day?

-Beside shade and falling leaves, the third challenge in areas shaded by trees is, in some cases, lack of water.
+Besides shade and falling leaves, the third challenge in areas shaded by trees is, in some cases, lack of water.
 Why?
 Trees have enormous root systems for taking up water, so they pose stiff competition for any other plant in the area seeking a decent drink.
 Unless you irrigate woodland gardens or avoid locating them too close to trees, stick to dry-shade plants in your plant selection.
-Many people use lily-of-the-valley, but it's quite invasive, unhappily.
-Many native plants fall into this group, too, however, so take advantage of them.
+Many people use lily-of-the-valley, but it's quite invasive.
+Many native plants also fall into this group, however, so take advantage of them.

 Classic Woodland Gardens: Native Plants

 In examples of classic woodland gardens, the look achieved is that you'd find bordering forests in your area.
-The leaves from the nearby trees form the "mulch," so you just leave the leaves in place, thereby eliminating leaf-removal.
+The leaves from the nearby trees form the "mulch," so you just leave the leaves in place, thereby eliminating leaf removal.
 For plants, select specimens native to your region.
-In my region (New England, USA), that would mean plants such as ferns, arrowwood viburnum shrubs, mountain laurel shrubs, bloodroot wildflowers, bunchberry, and partridgeberry vines.
+For example in the U.S. New England region, that would mean plants such as ferns, arrowwood viburnum shrubs, mountain laurel shrubs, bloodroot wildflowers, bunchberry, and partridgeberry vines.
 If you do a Web search for "native plants" plus the name of your state, you may be able to find a local supplier of plants native to your area.

 Not yet ready to commit to native plants?
 If you're still in the exploratory stages in this matter, begin by getting out and exploring the woods in your region, to familiarize yourself with its native plants.
 Take a good wildflower identification book along with you.